Children's participation

 Children's participation is a child's right to be heard in all matters affecting them, as defined by the UN Convention on the Rights of the Child.
 According to Article 12 of the convention, children have the right to express their views in matters affecting them and their views have to be given due weight in accordance with the age and maturity of the child.
 This right applies equally to children's participation in social and political matters as well as in judicial and administrative proceedings.
 As a general principle, the child's right to be heard reflects the concept of children's 'agency', viewing children not only as vulnerable persons in need of special protection, but also as informed decision makers, rights holders and active members of society.

-The right to be heard from Article 12 relates closely to other articles under the convention, which together form the so-called 'participatory rights' of children and underline the understanding of children as citizens who are rights holders.
+The right to be heard under Article 12 relates closely to other articles under the convention, which together form the so-called 'participatory rights' of children and underline the understanding of children as citizens who are rights holders.
 These articles include: